habomane/library-system/library-system-backend/README.md

-# Library System REST API
+# Community Library REST API

 This API allows users to make requests to create, retrieve, update, and delete books.
 This API also allows users to create, retrieve, update, and delete requests.